 Smartwatches are always on.
 They constantly remind you of your emails and calls and messages and jobs, arguably forcing you to be more organised and functional.
 The wristwatch lets you just get on with that urgent mid-morning nap.

-Smartwatches aren’t necessarily the physical embodiment of your personality but, how about the fact that the smartwatch is the virtual embodiment of your digital self?
+Smartwatches aren’t necessarily the physical embodiment of your personality.
+But how about the idea that the smartwatch is the virtual embodiment of your digital self?
 Your personalised world-within-a-world where your life is mapped according to the GPS of your digital heart.

-It may not be flash on the outside – unless your Apple watch happens to be Hermès – but on the inside it is your calendar, calls, health and life as you designed it.
+It may not be flash on the outside (unless your Apple watch happens to be Hermès).
+But on the inside it’s your calendar, calls, health and life as you designed it.
 And you can have a strap with holes in.
 If you want to.

-For Simon Wolf, CEO of WOLF, the smartwatch isn’t killing the wristwatch at all, but rather creating another facet of the timepiece industry for us to enjoy.
+For Simon Wolf, CEO of WOLF, the smartwatch isn’t killing the wristwatch at all.
+Rather it’s creating another facet of the timepiece industry for us to enjoy.

 “Apple Watches have created a new business in the watch industry that isn’t to be confused with replacing classic watches.
 While the smartwatch is more than just a timepiece, a luxury wristwatch is more than just a timepiece.”